AceyJS/acey/README.md

 <br />

-# Developer experience oriented State Manager for React. 📱💻⚡
+# Dev Experience oriented State Manager for React. 🛋️

 #### In one sentence ?
-Encapsulate your states inside Models and Collections to treat, access, format and organize your data in a one and same place. 🏛️
+> **Encapsulate your states inside Models and Collections to treat, access, format and organize your data in a one and same place. 🏛️⚡**

 <br />